-Arroz Verde or Green Rice is a simple side dish that is great served alongside chicken, pork, fish or roasted vegetables.
-It is made with long-grain rice and it is often cooked with a variety of different ingredients to make it green, depending upon the recipe.
-Arroz Verde is often made with Poblano Chilies and sometimes a jalapeno pepper is added, but in my recipe, that’s not the case – it’s not spicy at all because it’s made with spinach and herbs.
+Arroz Verde or green rice is a simple side dish that is great served alongside chicken, pork, fish or roasted vegetables.
+It is made with long-grain rice and a variety of different ingredients to make it green, depending upon the recipe.
+Arroz Verde is often made with poblano chilies and a jalapeno pepper, but in my recipe, it’s not spicy because it’s made with spinach and herbs.

 1 cups spinach